MastodonC/kixi.hecuba/README.md

 ### First Time Test Data

 + Work out what the hostname you should use to connect to cassandra is.
 Look at the output of ``netstat -tln``, find the line that says something like ``aaa.bbb.ccc.ddd:9042``. (note this might be an ipv6 address depending on how your network is configured).
 This is the address to use in your hecuba config file and in the commands below.
+If the address is ``127.0.0.1`` you can omit the address from the commands below, since that's the default.

 On your machine (not the vagrant box):